brettski74/Emmett/README.md

 ## Using Emmett

 Emmett is designed to work with purpose-designed PCB layouts for heating elements.
 The current version only supports a single layout algorithm for an aluminium hotplate design of mine.
 It includes a thermal fuse which you must create on the manufactured boards for them to work and has surface mount pads for power connection.
 The fuse link and power connections must be soldered in place using a higher temperature solder alloy.
-Despite the presence of the thermal fuse and the use of higher temperature solder alloys, there is a risk that your live power connections reflow and the cables become loose and may pose a risk of fire or equipment damage.
+Despite the presence of the thermal fuse and the use of higher temperature solder alloys, there is a risk that your live power connections reflow and the cables become loose.
+This may pose a risk of fire or equipment damage.

 **It is important to ensure that your hotplate assembly includes precautions to limit the movement of the live cable ends should they become detached during a fault or other unintended modes of operation.**